PinkDiamond1/handbook/purpose_and_vision.md

 The DEF secret sauce is core to everything we do: it should be easy to participate in the decsions that affect your life.

-### Dynamic representation
+### Representation

-The tactic of liquid democracy can increase not only participation in decision-making, but also the shared understanding of the issues.
-The ability to dynamically delegate one's vote - one's power - is a powerful tool for political accountability.
+Everyone has a voice, and every voice should matter.
+Democracy Earth tools such as liquid democracy that can increase not only participation in decision-making, but also the shared understanding of the issues.
+The ability to dynamically delegate one's vote is a powerful tool for political accountability.

 ### Trust

 Trust is the building block of every single institution in the world.
-DEF is leading coding new kinds of organizations with software; we are redefining the nature of law.
+Democracy Earth aims to bring trust back to democracy.
+We are excited to live in an era of technology tools like the bitcoin blockchain enabling us to fight democracy's biggest adversary - corruption - coding new kinds of organizations with software, and even redefining the very nature of law.

-The core building block that makes government possible is also the main interaction we have with the internet every day - voting.

 ### Transparency